 Teriyaki Shrimp is made with shrimp and green beans tossed in a homemade teriyaki sauce.
 Ready in just 15 minutes, this delicious and easy meal is the perfect easy weeknight dinner!
-Jump to Recipe and Video

 If you’re looking for an easy and healthy weeknight meal, look no further than this Teriyaki Shrimp recipe.
 Not only is it super quick and easy to make, but it’s beyond delicious!
 Dare I say… It’s even better than take-out.

 I have always been a huge fan of all things teriyaki.
 The combination of sweet and salty ingredients like soy sauce, honey, rice vinegar, and sesame oil produces the most incredible flavor.
 Because the sauce is so easy to whip up, I have tried out a ton of different teriyaki dishes.

 From Baked Teriyaki Chicken to Teriyaki Beef Kabobs and Teriyaki Salmon, I have found that you really can’t go wrong with those amazing sweet and salty flavors.
 This healthier spin on an iconic take-out dish is one of my favorite ways to enjoy homemade teriyaki sauce.